-Instructor: Kevin Milans (milans@math.wvu.edu) Class Meetings: TuTh 1:00pm-2:15pm in Armstrong Hall (ARM) 313 Office Hours: M 3:30pm-4:30pm (except Sep 9, Oct 14, Nov 4, Dec 2), Th.
-2:30pm-3:30pm, and by appointment, in ARM 408H Workshop: W 5:30pm-7:30pm in Hodges Hall 401 Webpage: https://www.math.wvu.edu/~kgmilans/teaching/fa24/math573/ Welcome: Welcome to Math 573: Graph Theory.
+Instructor: Kevin Milans (milans@math.wvu.edu)

+Class Meetings: MWF 9:30pm-10:20pm in Brooks Hall 302

+Office Hours: M,Thurs 12:00pm-1:00pm and by appointment, in ARM 408H

+Webpage: https://milans.us/teaching/sp25/math571/

+Welcome: Welcome to Math 571: Combinatorial Analysis 1.
 I have the highest hopes and expectations for our class this semester.
-To truly learn advanced mathematics, you must actively engage the material in an class this semester.
 To truly learn advanced mathematics, you must actively engage the material in an aggressive way.
 Before you proceed to a proof, think about the theorem.
 Play around with some examples.
 What principles are at work?
 Why is the theorem true?
 How might the proof be structured?
 Thinking about these questions will build a bridge between the new material and your existing knowledge.
 Those connections will make it much easier to understand and remember the proof, appreciate its beauty, and to recognize when similar principles and techniques apply to new problems.
 After reading the proof, you might try some modifications.
 Can any of the hypotheses be weakened?
 Can any of the conclusions be strengthened?
 Is there any way to modify the proof to make it more natural or easier to understand?

-Learning Outcomes and Course Goals: Students will be introduced to a wide variety of topics in graph theory, including trees, matchings, connectivity, graph coloring, and planarity.
-As time permits, additional topics of interest include random graphs, algebraic graph theory, and Ramsey theory.
+Learning Outcomes and Course Goals: Students will be introduced to a wide variety of topics in combinatorial mathematics, including combinatorial arguments, enumeration and generating functions, the principle of inclusion/exclusion, Ramsey theory, partially ordered sets, and combinatorial designs.